Class struggle: United States

-Noam Chomsky, American linguist, philosopher, and political activist, has spoken out on the topic of class conflict in the United States:
+The political activist Noam Chomsky also spoke out on the subject of class conflict in the U.S.:

-Well, there’s always a class war going on.
+Well, there's always a class war going on.
 The United States, to an unusual extent, is a business-run society, more so than others.
-The business classes are very class-conscious – they’re constantly fighting a bitter class war to improve their power and diminish opposition.
+The business classes are very class-conscious – they're constantly fighting a bitter class war to improve their power and diminish opposition.
 Occasionally this is recognized...
 The enormous benefits given to the very wealthy, the privileges for the very wealthy here, are way beyond those of other comparable societies and are part of the ongoing class war.
-Take a look at CEO salaries....
+Take a look at CEO salaries...